0n0w1c/BigPinkEraser/readme.md

 A tool to remove entities from a selected area, including invisible entities

 The Big Pink Eraser is primarily designed for cleaning up invisible entities caused by bugs or deactivated mods.
-However, it's equally effective at removing other unwanted entities, whether placed or dropped.
+However, it is equally effective at removing other unwanted entities, whether placed or dropped.

 Environmentally responsible, will not remove: